 Remember that consumer rights apply to gift cards just like any other item.
 So, for example, in addition to the right of withdrawal, if the gift card is faulty and doesn’t work properly, consumers in the EU can also return it for a replacement or refund.

 What steps should I take?

 First step is to review your terms and conditions to ensure they comply with the relevant rules and do not infringe any country-specific requirements.
-Any misleading or unfair practices can be addressed by enforcing existing legislation, and the potential costs of non-compliance can be extreme, so it is important to consult a legal advisor before implementing gift cards or reviewing your existing practices and terms and conditions.
+Any misleading or unfair practices can be addressed by enforcing existing legislation, and the potential costs of non-compliance can be extreme, so it is important to consult a legal advisor.
 If you have any questions, our e-commerce team has a strong EU presence and will be happy to help.